 - Find ways other than eating to cope with withdrawal cravings.
 Some people drink water, while others count to 100 – experiment until you find your own method.

 - Put safe, non-edible items in your mouth if oral cravings bother you.
-For example, you could use cinnamon sticks, or chew on sugarless gum.
+For example, you could chew on sugarless gum or use a nicotine inhalator.

 - If you need to snack, keep raw vegetable sticks and other low-fat, low-kilojoule foods on hand.